ksu-hmi/Patient_Treatment_Prescreening_Tool/ProjectRoadMap.md

  - [x] Attempt any codes

 ## Sprint #2: Checkmark when completed
-- [ ] Each person must make updates in repository
+- [x] Each person must make updates in repository
 - [ ] Add commit messages
       - Each commit should include a comment that explains what you did (what your update was and what you did)
 - [ ] Each person must make at least 6 code changes of significant size
 - [ ] Paste URLs to 2 code commits
+- [ ] Complete codes and run
+- [ ] Try to successfully run codes to operate software

 ## Sprint #3: Checkmark when completed
 - [ ] Powerpoint slides